Protecting our world

 To have or not to have children is a fundamental human right that everyone should be free to exercise without judgment or criticism.

 Many of us now expect the personal decisions we make to be influenced by what is happening in the world around us.
 Right now, the world is facing environmental and social problems on a scale we have not faced before.

 The natural world under threat

 Species are disappearing so quickly that scientists are calling this the ‘sixth mass extinction’.
 Our climate is already warming, and if we do not get our carbon emissions under control the consequences for ourselves and future generations will be devastating.
 Plastic waste is filling up our oceans and deserts are spreading.

 A fairer world for all

 Meanwhile, we face grave challenges in overcoming poverty, providing justice for all and even sustaining decent lives where we have them.
 The United Nations predicts we will need 70% more food by 2050, yet availability of land per person in developing countries is likely to halve in that time.
-According to a recent study, we will need on average 71% more resources each by 2050.
+According to a recent study, we will also need on average 71% more resources each by 2050.
 The achievements we have made in lifting people out of poverty in recent decades are amazing, but as more people become more affluent it becomes more difficult to provide for all of them sustainably.

 Having a smaller family

 Having fewer—or no—children brings other benefits.
 Smaller families can free people to devote more money and time to the children they have, or other aspects of their lives, such as friendships, careers and activities that give them pleasure.
-Those who choose to be childfree will have very much more freedom – including, if they choose, to do other things to help protect the planet or help others.
+Those who choose to be childfree will have very much more freedom, including (if they choose) to do other things to help protect the planet or help others.
 Or just to go to the pub.

 Children in small families can benefit from having more attention from their parents, and greater freedom without siblings.
 Children grow up happy in families of all sizes but some research suggests children in smaller families do better in later life.